Flats Fishing:

 Strip out as much line as you can comfortably cast, cast the line, then strip it back onto the casting deck so that the line closest to the reel is at the bottom of the loosely coiled line you have now accumulated on the deck.
 Next, get about 10 or more feet of fly line (plus your leader) out of the rod tip.
 Hold the fly in one hand and the rod in the other.
 When a fish is spotted, toss the fly into the water and begin to cast.

 Here’s a tip that will help you and your guide, compliments of Joe Clear, one of the Bahamas all-time great guides.
-Once you’re onboard, but before you start looking for bonefish, go through this drill with your guide:
+Once you’re onboard, but before you start looking for bonefish, go through this drill with your guide.

 Strip out a comfortable amount of line for you to cast.
 Ask the guide to act as if he has spotted an imaginary bonefish and to give you his command…”bonefish 10 o’clock – 50 feet”.
 You then make the cast as you heard it described.
 Now, compare notes.
 Ask the guide if that is the direction and distance he called for.
 Frequently the guide’s view of the clock from the back of the boat is different from the angler’s.
 Even more frequently, 50 feet means something entirely different to the guide and the angler.
 Coming closer to understanding the finer points of direction and distance before you see fish should drastically improve your communication with the guide throughout the rest of the day.
 It’s also helpful if the guide knows your maximum, “comfortable” casting distance.